dustinpfister/blog_posts/_posts/js-onfocus.md

 ## 2 - onfocus event hander for an element

 There might be situations in which I will want to define some javaScript that will run each time a focus event happens for one or more elements.
 For this there is the onfocus event, and addEventListener.
 These days it might be best to stick with addEventLisneter for attaching an on focus event, or any event for that matter.
-However if you do want to push backward compatibility back farther, there are other options.
+However if you do want to push backward compatibility back farther for whatever the reason, there are other options that will work on old platforms.

 Here in the html of a basic example that makes use of the javaScript focus event I have two input tags with ids assigned to them, I also have a script tag that links to some external javaScript that attaches some event handlers to the elements.